Do you want to add a Facebook event calendar in WordPress?

 Then, click on the blue ‘+’ when it appears.

-Once you’ve done that, start typing ‘Custom Facebook Feed.’
+Once you have done that, start typing ‘Custom Facebook Feed.’

 When the right block appears, click to add it to your template.